COPE Digest: Publication Ethics in Practice. June 2017 (Vol. 5, Issue 6)

 Good practice, not here

-Professor Mike Dauby, annoyed about the many requests to submit papers to journals he's never hear of, developed a CV for his pet dog, Ollie, and sent it to a number of journals requesting a position on their editorial board
+Professor Mike Dauby, annoyed about the many requests to submit papers to journals he's never heard of, developed a CV for his pet dog, Ollie, and sent it to a number of journals requesting a position on their editorial board

 Dog on editorial boards